Alexander Zverev looking to put a difficult year behind him | DW | 11.11.2019

 Somehow Zverev turned a corner towards the end of the season and, by virtue of reaching the semifinals in Beijing and the final in Shanghai in October, qualified as one of the world's eight best players for the tournament in London.
 But he's still coming in for criticism, not least from Boris Becker, the head of the German Tennis Federation (DTB), who recently said he believes that Zverev's development has stagnated.

-That's especially true at Grand Slams, where Zverev hasn't managed to fulfil his potential.
+That's especially true at Grand Slams, where Zverev hasn't managed to fulfill his potential.
 Indeed, reaching the quarterfinals in Paris at the French Open this year was his best result to date.

 "He has to understand that he needs to improve, his opponents have gotten used to his power game.
 He has to find other elements," Becker said in an interview with Eurosport.
 Zverev's positioning on the court and his predictability are among the other concerns for Becker, who visited Germany's best male player while he was training in London and will support him in the tournament.